abhinav-piplani/getting_and_cleaning_data/README.md

 # getting_and_cleaning_data

-project
-Steps takem to complete the project:
+Steps taken to complete the project:

  # Downloading and unzipping the dataset